Accidental Bowel Leakage

 Colon: The large intestine.

-Diabetes: A condition in which the levels of sugar in the blood are too high.
+Diabetes Mellitus: A condition in which the levels of sugar in the blood are too high.

-Fecal Incontinence: Inability to control the bowels.
+Fecal Incontinence: Involuntary loss of control of the bowels.

 Inflammatory Bowel Disease: A term for several diseases that cause inflammation of the intestines.

 Irritable Bowel Syndrome: The name for a group of diseases that cause inflammation of the intestines.
 Examples include Crohn’s disease and ulcerative colitis.

 Kegel Exercises: Pelvic muscle exercises.
 Doing these exercises helps with bladder and bowel control as well as sexual function.